In Summary

 What Changes in Position Tell You

-The most diagnostically interesting question is not which position a patient prefers — it is when their preference changed.
+The most diagnostically interesting question is often not which position a patient prefers — it is when their preference changed.

 Practical Guidance Without Overcomplication